The 'Number 1' Syndrome: Quashing the Illusory Ego

 In a desperate struggle for renewed self-aggrandizement, former ‘Number 1,’ guided by the dictates of Ego, declares, “I must look out for ‘Number 1!’
 In that individual’s mind, the very assertion of greatness makes it materialize in the form of one or self, inevitably leading to the systematic devaluation of others.

 Since Ego is strictly a human concept, far less real than temporal sensory perceptions, it does not exist in the physical world.
 Thus, neither surgical extraction nor psychological analysis is required.
-A simple seven-tiered approach will be effective in obliterating the noxious intermeddler, which persistently threatens to mar individual and collective happiness.
-To wit:
+A simple seven-tiered approach will effectively obliterate the noxious intermeddler, which persistently threatens to mar individual and collective happiness.
+To illustrate:

 (5) Cease to strive for individual gain.
 Rather, commit to a mindset of service for the greater good, of which the self is a heartbeat - along with the countless other selves striving for mutual and reciprocal love, joy, constancy, and peace.